On Finding My Self-Worth in Survival Culture

 Instead, I suffered through bathroom-stall breakdowns, felt victimized through late-nights at the office and voiceless in meetings about performance expectations.
 Unsure how to find a better solution, I tendered my resignation.

-Quitting my job, however, as glorious as it seemed the first week, was not a sustainable solution to unhappiness.
+Quitting my job, however, as glorious as it seemed the first week, was not a sustainable solution to happiness.

 I wanted to blame law, corporate culture and American consumption, but they were not the perpetrators.